Hilti-Research/hilti-trimble-slam-challenge-2026/README.md

 <!-- TOC --><a name="evaluation"></a>
 # Evaluation
-The main evaluation metric will be **RMSE** between the reference trajectory and the slam trajectory.
+The main evaluation metric will be the **Root Mean Square Error (RMSE)** calculated on the **Absolute Pose Error (APE)** between the estimated SLAM trajectory and the reference (Ground Truth) trajectory.

-More insights on the exact evaluation procedure will be provided on the **1st of February**.
+More insights on the exact evaluation procedure will be provided for the official release on the **1st of February**.

 <!-- TOC --><a name="devices"></a>